On-Campus Math Help

 Putnam Competition: This is an undergraduate national exam given every December.
 We offer a 1-credit preparation course during the fall semester.
 Contact Jonas D'Andrea (Meldrum 274) for more information.

 Mathematical Contest in Modeling (MCM): This is a 96-hour international, undergraduate, team competition held every February.
 We welcome participants from any majors.
 We begin preparing for this contest in late October.
-Contact Holly Zullo (Foster 208) for more information.
+Contact Janine Wittwer (Foster 321) for more information.

 What Can I Do With a Math Degree?—Learn Why You Should Be a Math Major!

 WeUseMath.org: Check out this website for all things math related, including a long list of careers that require math.